jfreboud/neko/README.md

 annotated.

-The data quality consideration may be the starting point to initialize a long term process between clinicians and data science: iterate on the methodology, create user interface, visualize clusters.
+The data quality consideration may be the starting point to initialize a long term process between clinicians and the data science team: iterate on the methodology, create user interface, visualize clusters.
 This will enable continuous
 monitoring and feedback to eventually fuel a solid database of